ozfortress/ozfortress_docs/docs/rules/global.md

 + Loadout changing scripts.
 + Viewmodel / Crosshair switchers.
 + No explosions/particles smoke script.
-+ Loadout changing scripts and quick respawn scripts
++ Loadout changing scripts and quick respawn scripts such as forward-spawn/backward-spawn scripts are explicity allowed since Sixes Season 37 and Highlander Season 4, even if they preserve that classes current state:
-    - Note: Preserving ubercharge, sticky traps, or engineer buildings when forward spawning or backwards spawning is prohibited.
+    + This includes stickybomb projectiles, a medic's current medi-gun percentage or charge, an engineers buildings, etc.

 ### 6.1.2.
 Game Mechanic exploits

 + Game Mechanic exploits are typically map, client or server exploits used to gain an unfair advantage.
 + Placing the Engineer’s buildings outside of the map, in indestructible locations or anywhere where it is not visible.
 + Entering areas that are “out of bounds” or not in playable space.